DarkSamurai-botty/Varun.Kumar_01/README.md

 **Skills used**:  Basic arithmetic calculations, using variables to store and manipulate data, string formatting with f-strings, printing formatted text in the console, defining and calling functions, simple program flow and user interaction.

+# Triangle Pattern Generator

+This is a simple Python program that prints a right-angled triangle pattern using asterisks (`*`), based on the number entered by the user.

+## 🔧 How It Works

+1. The program asks the user to enter a number (e.g., 5).
+2. It then prints a triangle with that many rows:

 *(More projects coming soon!)*